-Two male teenagers greet each other with fist handshake
+Two male youths greet each other with a fist handshake

 Network for tolerance